Dig a little deeper into what we've discussed in the past.

-Maryland Hospitals and Environmental Sustainability: Green Health-Care Facilities
+FALL 2012: Maryland Hospitals and Environmental Sustainability: Green Health-Care Facilities

 Health care is a vital component of Maryland's economy, but health-care facilities face many worksite and environmental challenges.
 Economic, social and environmental health impacts of energy consumption; water usage; material purchase, use and wastage; as well as the quantity and toxicity of the chemicals used in and for health care must be managed concurrently.

 For health-care providers, there is also a moral imperative—an ethical obligation—to create a resilient health-care system that benefits citizens as well as organized stakeholders.
 Achieving this balance within resource constraints requires management efficiency, operational effectiveness, cost containment while maintaining quality of care, and ensuring employees' health, general safety and environmental sustainability.